-- 15. We welcome the Free Trade Agreement between Canada and the United States, negotiated and concluded under the GATT.
-The Agreement should serve as a catalyst for progress in the Uruguay Round.
+In order to achieve our agreed by tem aljections of liberales waltend market though progressive and sustain Trade of dynamic totable premiting at the same time confidential further trade liberalization across the wide range of goods and services, including such new areas as trade-related intellectual property and trade-related investment measures, and to strengthen the multilateral trading system.
+Countries must continue to resist protectionism and the temptation to adopt unilateral measures outside the framework of GATT rules.
+We welcome the Free Trade Agreement between Canada and the United States negotiated and concluded under the GATT.
+Agreement should serve as a catalyst for progress in the Uruguay Round.
 We also note the steady progress made by the European Communities toward the completion of its internal market by 1992.
-These developments, together with other moves toward regional cooperation in which our countries are involved, should not weaken but rather support the open, multilateral trading system and the liberalizing impact of the Uruguay Round. - 16.
-We attach a high priority to strengthening the GATT itself, particularly the surveillance of trade policies and dispute settlement procedures.
-It is vital that the GATT become a more dynamic and policy oriented organization, with greater Ministerial involvement, and strengthened linkages with other international organizations.
-GATT disciplines must be tightened to ensure speedy, effective and equitable resolution of disputes and the implemention of recommendations. - 17.
-Trade plays a key role in development.
-We encourage the developing countries, especially the newly industrializing economies, to undertake increased commitments and obligations and a greater role in the GATT, commensurate with their importance in international trade and in the international adjustment process, as well as with their respective stages of development.
-Equally, developed countries should continue to strive to ensure more open markets for the exports of developing countries. - Nowhere is the need for progress more evident than in agriculture.
+These developments, together with other moves toward regional cooperation in which our countries are involved, should not weaken but rather support the open, multilateral trading system and the liberalizing impact of the Uruguay Round .. that major implies that We attach a high priority to strengthening the GATT itself, particularly the surveillance of trade policies and mabes 100pes dispute settlement procedures.
+It is vital that the GATT become a the more dynamic and policy oriented organization, with greater obligati Ministerial involvement, and strengthened linkages with other + surve tes international organizations.
+GATT disciplines must be tightened that desput to ensure speedy effective and equitable resolution of disputes and the implemention of recommendations.
+We Trade plays a key role in development.
+We encourage the 17. developing countries, especially the newly industrializing economies, to undertake increased commitments and obligations and e legitimate a greater role in the GATT, commensurate with their importance in international trade and in the international adjustment process, as well as with their respective stages of development.
+Fequally, developed countries should continue to strive to ensure more open markets for the exports of developing countries.
+Not see Pregras is 12.00 Nowhere is the need for progress more evident than in agriculture.
 Continued political support and impetus is essential to underpin the politically difficult efforts at domestic policy reform and to advance the equally difficult and related process of comprehensive agricultural trade reform.
-Although significant progress was made in 1987 in the Uruguay Round negotiations, with the tabling of major proposals, it is necessary to ensure that the Mid-Term Review in Montreal in December, 1988 adds impetus to the negotiations.
-We endorse the adoption of a framework approach, including short as well as long term elements which will promote the reform process as launched last year and territated by strains in agricultural markets.
-This would be facilitated by agreement on the measures to be included in the estimation of the strain agreement on the measures to be included in the estimation of the trade liberalization target.
+Although significant progress was made in 1987 in the Uruguay Round negotiations, with the tabling of major proposals, it is necessary to ensure that the july Mid-Term Review in Montreal in December, 1988 adds impetus to the negotiations.
+We endorse the adoption of a framework approach, including short as well as long term elements which will promote the reform process as launched last year and relieve current strains in agricultural markets.
+This would be facilitated by agreement on the measures to be included in the estimation of support and protection and on the trade liberalization target.
 Also, ways should be developed to take account of food security and social concerns.
 Any short term measures would need to be a downpayment on the achievement of long term commitments.
-The objective of the framework would be to make the agricultural sector more responsive to market signals, an aim well we andrew ~ [ [70]
+The objective of the framework would be to make the agricultural sector more responsive to market signals, an au wheel we endosed at out Varine meet We sappeds effort & adapt, and to allow for early or engineers, when you would